spotfiresoftware/tibco-streaming-community/components/lv-ts-tableprovider/README.md

 and read permissions to ProxyQuery and queries MyTable - they will also require list and query permissions to MyTable.
 All proxied operations are executed as the user specified in remote LV URI.

 The lv-client command included with LiveView can exercise most of the TableProvider capabilities.
-Included in this project is a tailored command line tool called TSClient that can makes accessing the TS tables a little easier.
+Included in this project is a tailored command line tool called TSClient that makes accessing the TS tables a little easier.
 A good example of where the TSClient is helpful is the TSTable getsnapshot operation.
 This operation returns a few rows with Text status messages, and potentially many rows of binary data in the Blob field.
 These blob fields need to be reassembled into a file on the client that is a copy of the snapshot ZIP file that was created on the LiveView server.
-Breaking the snapshot zip into multiple small tuples avoids issues with trying to transfer very large binary files, but does require reassembly.
+Breaking the snapshot zip into multiple small tuples avoids issues with trying to transfer large binary files, but does require reassembly.

+There's a windows and linux script in src/main/resources that can be used as a java launcher for a ts-client command line.
+You do have to export the TSClient class as a jar file and place it in the same directory as the script.

+There are also a few bash scripts in src/test/resources that can be used to demonstrate how to access the TS tables in the LiveViewSimple project.